Yoga & Stress

 Our fight-or-flight mechanism is a natural response to perceived and real stresses.
 Our perceptions go through a filtering process which calls upon our memory to interpret whether an event is a danger or not.
-If it is so, the sympathetic branch of our autonomic nervous system kicks into gear through the release of hormones - adrenaline and cortisol - to respond.
+If it is so, the sympathetic branch of our autonomic nervous system kicks into gear through the release of hormones - adrenaline, noradrenaline and glucocorticoids such as cortisol - to respond.
 The fight-or-flight mechanism makes us mentally and physically alert and responsive in the short term, but when faced with ongoing stress or when the mechanism fails to reset after a stressful event, it can lead to poor judgment, fatigue, and illness in the long-term.

 Due to genetics, epigenetics, pre- and post-natal development, early childhood development, and trauma, our fight-or-flight mechanism kicks in at different rates, intensities, and durations.
 Demands of self, family, work, and society can bring incessant stress.

 Yoga is a wonderful spiritual path which enables the practitioner to feel inspired, mentally clear and blissful.
 One feels connected and in harmony with the environment, so perceptions are less likely to trigger a stress response.
 There is a feeling of resiliency where one responds to challenging circumstances from a creative, intuitive state rather than a reactive, defensive one.

 Yoga provides an efficient means to reset the fight-or-flight mechanism to where the parasympathetic branch of the autonomic nervous system counterbalances the sympathetic branch and restores all bodily processes to a state of equilibrium.